 The UE shall:

+1> apply the default L1 parameter values as specified in corresponding physical layer specifications except for the parameters for which values are provided in SIB1;

+1> apply the default MAC Cell Group configuration as specified in 9.2.2;

 1> perform RRC reconfiguration procedure as specified in 5.3.5;

 NOTE: If the UE is connected to 5GC of the source E-UTRA cell, the delta configuration for PDCP and SDAP can be used for intra-system inter-RAT handover.
+For other cases, source RAT configuration is not considered when the UE applies the reconfiguration message of target RAT.

 5.4.3 Mobility from NR